 Final Thoughts: State-by-State Laws for Growing Marijuana

 Take Georgia for example.
 Marijuana is entirely illegal, even for medicinal use.
-If you are caught growing a pound of weed, you could receive a prison sentence of up to 10 years.
+Even though weed has been decriminalized, it doesn’t mean you won’t get in trouble.
+For example, if you are caught growing a pound of weed, you could receive a prison sentence of up to 10 years and a $5000 fine.
 If you cultivate more than 10 pounds, the maximum sentence rises to 30 years!

 Lastly, although growing marijuana at home is convenient and fun, please check your state’s laws before you even think about proceeding.
 It isn’t worth ruining your life for the thrill of trying to grow four or five plants in your basement apartment.